Cambridge Analytica Told To Release Data Requested By Professor Or Face Criminal Prosecution

 The type of data that Carroll suspected the company had on him included a psychographic profile of him, which would offer potentially intimate insights into his personality, attitudes, and even values, described CNN.
 The information can predict people’s behaviors and make inferences on personal information that even close acquaintances may not know about someone.

-The Huffington Post called this demand by ICO to be “ground-breaking,” and believes that it offers a pathway for all Facebook users that were affected to file a lawsuit in UK courts.
+The Huffington Post called this demand by ICO “ground-breaking,” and believes that it offers a pathway for all Facebook users that were affected to file a lawsuit in U.K. courts.

 Cambridge Analytica recently announced that they are going bankrupt, but it appears that their troubles may be just beginning.